Automation with Shortcuts and x-callback URLs¶

 Get Script Output will wait for a script to be executed and returns its output.

 Pyto supports x-callback URLs for running scripts from other apps and getting the result.

-With this method you can only run code and not a script but you can use the runpy module for running scripts in a location like
+With this method you can only run code and not a script but you can use the runpy module for running scripts.

 This is the structure that should be used for running code: